Cross Cultural Communication Strategies

 - Show empathy in your communications with all employees.
 It's important that they feel you are not just listening to their concerns but really hearing them.

 - Be respectful in all your communications.
-In a multi-cultural environment, it can be a challenge to avoid offending someone, no matter how unintentional.
-The best course of action is to be clear and concise at all times, be approachable but never to familiar and give consistent feedback.
+In a multicultural environment, it can be a challenge to avoid offending someone, no matter how unintentional.
+The best course of action is to be clear and concise at all times, be approachable but never too familiar and give consistent feedback.

 - Be cautious with humor.
-Humor is often a personal thing, and many cultures simply don’t appreciate the humor in the workplace.
+Humor is often a personal thing, and many cultures simply don't appreciate humor in the workplace.
 If you do want to lighten the mood, make sure your brand of humor is not likely to cause offense.
+Don't be judgmental

 - Consider promoting cultural diversity among your team.
 A couple of hours where team members talk about certain elements of their culture to the team could be a good way to build team respect and cultural knowledge, and it could also be a good icebreaker.